-The parish church of St Mary and St Eanswythe’s is situated in the heart of Folkestone.
-Christian worship has been offered in or near the church since 630 AD when St Eanswythe founded her nunnery – the first religious house for women in England.
+The parish church of St Mary and St Eanswythe is situated in the heart of Folkestone.
+Christian worship has been offered in or near the church since the mid 7th Century when St Eanswythe founded her nunnery – the first religious house for women in England.

 The Church is always open on a Sunday morning.
-Our main service starts at 10.30 am and lasts about an hour.
+Our main service starts at 10.30 am and lasts just over an hour.
 The service is usually a sung Eucharist and we very much hope you will stay and have coffee with us afterwards.
-Children are welcome, and for moments when the goings-on seem too much, there is a children’s corner with books, puzzles and pages to colour which is well used and you are likely to find other children there on most occasions.
-On the 3rd Sunday in the month, we offer prayers for wholeness and healing in St. Eanswythe’s chapel immediately after the service.
+Children are welcome, and for moments when the goings-on seem too much, there is a children’s corner with books, puzzles, and pages to colour which is well used and you are likely to find other children there on most occasions.

-During the week the Church is open on Mondays and Fridays from 10.30 am to 12.30 pm and sometimes on a Wednesday as well (the Parish office can advise).
-On Thursdays there is a said service of Holy Communion which lasts about 30 minutes at 10.30 am.
-During Lent this moves to 11.30 am to allow a Lent Lunch to follow on at 12 noon.
+The Church is open for visiting, and private prayer in St Eanswythe’s Chapel, on Mondays, Wednesdays, and Fridays from 11am to 3pm, and Saturdays from 12 noon to 3pm.
+On the last Thursday of the month there is a said service of Holy Communion which lasts about 30 minutes at 10.30 am.
+During Lent this moves to 11.30 am and is followed by a Lent Lunch at 12 noon.

-For more information on the parish church of St Mary and St Eanswythe’s please read our FAQ section.
+For more information on the parish church of St Mary and St Eanswythe please read our FAQ section.

 This icon depicting the Annunciation of the Blessed Virgin Mary was recently given to the church.
 It was blessed on Mothering Sunday 2019 by the Ven Darren Miller, Archdeacon of Ashford.